 After finalisation of the draft EIR it was made available for public review for 30 days.
-A public meeting and focus group session will be held at the end of the public review period.
-Specific dates, time and venue for the meeting will be confirmed after the EIR is issued for public review.
+A public meeting and focus group meetings were held on 10 June 2009 at Lephalale Palm Park Hotel.

-All I&AP comments will be incorporated into the EIR.
-The EIR will then be submitted to DEAT for their review.
+All I&AP comments were incorporated into the EIR.
+This EIR will be submitted to DEAT for their review.
 Based on the findings of the EIR, DEAT will advise on any other requirements.
 Should there be no further requirements DEAT will issue authorisation and the conditions thereto.